JorjaFox/website/content/_posts-old-blog/2009-10-01-csi-ep-10x02-ghost-town-pre-airing-topic.md

 Also cookies to the first person who figures out what name is on Sara's vest!

-<strong>Official Release</strong>
+**Official Release**
 When a porn producer and drug dealer are found dead in a relatively upscale Vegas area, the CSIs focus their investigation on members of the neighborhood.

-<strong>Videos</strong>
+**Videos**
 <object width="560" height="340"><param name="movie" value="http://www.youtube.com/v/jSsOSIS42Ck&hl=en&fs=1&"></param><param name="allowFullScreen" value="true"></param><param name="allowscriptaccess" value="always"></param><embed src="http://www.youtube.com/v/jSsOSIS42Ck&hl=en&fs=1&" type="application/x-shockwave-flash" allowscriptaccess="always" allowfullscreen="true" width="560" height="340"></embed></object>

-<strong>Spoilers We Know</strong>
+**Spoilers We Know**
 Not much!
 This is the episode that Dustin Lee Abrams was tweeting pictures from, so expect to see more of Sara in the red shirt.
 Or salmon.
 Or pink.
 Whatever.